 - How to set up a Desktop FTP client,

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your site yourself, then use a professional, or use a backup plugin.
+If you don’t want to perform manual backups, then consider getting assistance from a WordPress professional, or use a backup plugin.

-Learn about a WordPress backup plugin that can fully automate your backup process here:
+You can learn more about a WordPress backup plugin that can automate your backup process here:

 FTP (File Transfer Protocol)

 This section explains how to set up both a browser-based FTP application for transferring files between your computer and your server using a web browser interface and a desktop-based FTP application for transferring files directly from your computer or laptop.

 If you use the Firefox Web browser, we recommend using the FireFTP browser add-on.

 FireFTP is an excellent free browser-based FTP client that allows you to transfer files from your hard drive to your hosting server using the Firefox web browser interface.
 You will need to install Firefox to use this add-on.

 Download the FireFTP add-on for Firefox browsers here: FireFTP

 FireFTP will automatically be added to the functionality of your Firefox browser.

 To launch FireFTP, open your Firefox browser and select Tools > Web Developer > FireFTP …